Jonathan-Chia/active-recovery-NLP-vis/paper.md

 My biggest learning is that sentiment analysis is very difficult.
 The entire cryotherapy section focused on reducing stress, anxiety, and depression, but my sentiment analysis marked these as negative statements.
 I can see why leveraging advanced NLP deep learning networks would be best compared to leveraging rule-based systems like VADER.
 I also recognize that VADER was made specifically for analyzing social media sentiment, so it doesn't apply best here in a more scientific context.

-Another huge takeaway is that chord charts can sometimes be better than heatmaps!
+Another huge takeaway is that chord charts can be better than heatmaps!
 It's easier to visualize width than read a number.

 ## References